 Instigate ‘light bulb moments’ for your people in any role by using the right behavioural profiling tool.

-Behavioural profiling is a great way of assessing and identifying the behavioural ‘default’ settings in any of us and if applied correctly, it can hugely improve the self awareness of any of us in the workplace.
+Behavioural profiling is a great way of assessing and identifying the behavioural ‘default’ settings in any of us.
+Because if applied correctly, it can hugely improve people’s self awareness in the workplace.

 Put simply, behavioural profiling identifies the subconscious behaviours that make up our ‘preferences’.
 These are the ones that we often retreat to when we are under pressure.

 So How Can It Be Used and Applied?

 1. Behavioural Development – As an integral part of our unique approach to behavioural training, an essential starting point is self-awareness and self acknowledgement.
 Behavioural profiling is a key part of helping people become better influencers by learning to ‘style flex’ in certain situations.

 2. Recruitment – To assist businesses with internal and external recruitment.
 Behavioural profiling is not about right and wrong, good or bad.
 It is about how ‘appropriate’ the person is for the job in question based on their behavioural preferences and ‘defaults’.

-3. Team working – To help businesses improve the effectiveness of team work both within and across teams.
+3. Team working – To help businesses improve the effectiveness of teamwork both within and across teams.
 High performing teams are in part high performing because of the cross section of behavioural preferences within the team and the understanding between individuals.
-By helping people to work better together by understanding their own and others’ behavioural preferences is very powerful.
+Helping people to work better together by understanding their own and others’ behavioural preferences is very powerful.

 What Profiling Tools Do We Use?

-There are a number of choices here, and many organisations tend to adopt one model or product and develop the thinking and terminology that comes from it to be cultural so everyone ‘speaks the same language’.
+There are a number of choices here, and many organisations tend to adopt one model or product.
+They then develop the thinking and terminology that comes from it to be cultural, so everyone ‘speaks the same language’.

 We have developed our own ‘in house’ generic model that uses the four style quadrant origin of most modern licensed products.
-We include access to our own on line questionnaire and report outputs for clients as part of our behavioural development programmes which is a very accurate and effective tool.
+We include access to our own on line questionnaire and reports for clients as part of our behavioural development programmes.